vociferous1212/Ogasai-Updated-2024/README.md

  # oGasai Scripts for WoW Classic
  Ogasaism

+If you find bugs you can message in Discord or make a pull request here.
+Or if the bot does anything you think it shouldn't be doing or if you have an idea you'd like implemented.
+I work full time and am currently enrolled in school full time so I am working on these in my spare time and cannot run the bot for hours on end watching for bugs - if you see something I have not seen and want the bot to function better....

  Current known bugs -
  - checkbox to avoid blacklisted targets causes bot to walk circles around the target with no clear path to continue grinding
  - sometimes when creating a new hotspot (while moving) the bot does not understand you are at a hotspot and need to manually move out of range or change hotspots to resolve